Penny W. Stamps School of Art & Design at University of Michigan - Ann Arbor

 Jobs for program alumni

 Stamps' Graduates are prepared to thrive in a variety of public and private roles and become cultural leaders in a rapidly changing global culture.
-Please select this link to learn more about professions of Stamps' Alumni.
+CLICK HERE to learn more about professions of Stamps' Alumni.

 When we inform you of whether or not you’ve been admitted into the Stamps Graduate program, we will also inform you of whether you’ve been accepted as a Coverdell Fellow.